fatbobman/IsScrolling/README.md

 ```

 For combinations like ScrollView + VStack (HStack), just add one scrollSensor to the scrollable view.
 For combinations like List, ScrollView + LazyVStack (LazyHStack), you need to add a scrollSensor for each child view.

-When the ScrollView is scrolling horizontally, you need to set the axis parameter of scrollSensor to horizontal.

 For details, please check [Demo](https://github.com/fatbobman/IsScrolling/tree/main/Demo)